Want to know more? — Subscribe

 - Difficulty meeting financial budgets or delivery schedules

 - Additional documentation due to the required intermediate phases

-The Agile model is based on an incremental and iterative approach to software development.
-As a concept, the Agile model has been adopted by businesses for non-software related activities, but now it is widely used in the software industry.
+The Agile software development strategy is based on an incremental and iterative approach to software development.
+As a concept, the Agile SDLC model has been adopted by businesses for non-software-related activities, but now it is widely used in the software industry.

 - No budgetary constraints to introducing new requirements

 - Fully engages business stakeholders in the development process

 - Lessened documentation requirements save time and money

 - Small issues are identified before they become major problems